 Instructions

-Cut out one outer fabric, one lining and one batting.
-Cut elastic.
-NOTE: You might need more or less elastic depending on the circumference of the head of the person you are making it for. - Layer your pieces with the batting on the bottom and the lining fabric right side up.
+Cut out one outer fabric, one lining, and one batting.
+Cut elastic for the elastic band.
+NOTE: You might need to adjust the elastic length depending on the circumference of the head of the person you are making it for so that the elastic strap is comfortable. - Layer your pieces with the batting on the bottom and the lining fabric right side up.
 Pin your elastic in place on both sides.

-- Next, layer your outer fabric with right side down, towards the lining.
+- Next, layer your outer fabric with right side down, towards the lining with the raw edges matching.
 Repin the elastic ends in place through all three layers.
+The wrong side of your outer fabric will be up.

 - Here are all three layers pinned and ready for sewing.